ShingekiNoChikungunya/write-ups/BCACTF-2024/canarykeeper/README.md

-# Canary Keeper - 100 points
+# Canary Keeper - 100 points - 202 solves
 ## Description
 My friend gave me this executable, but it keeps giving me errors.
 Can you get the flag?